Post G25-003: Some quick frost protection.

 But 6 miles a year is 600 miles a century.
 Project that out, and a century from now, Iowa ends up with the climate that west Texas has now.
 Just from that slow, 6-miles-a-year, northward migration of the climate zones under global warming.

-Without too much exaggeration, let this continue, and today’s children will get to see the sagebrush desert of the U.S. Southwest take over the U.S. Midwest Let it go two centuries, and the current climate of Mexico will stretch all the way to the Canadian border.
+Without too much exaggeration, let this continue, and today’s children will get to see the sagebrush desert of the U.S. Southwest take over the U.S. Midwest Let it go two centuries, and the current climate of Mexico will occur at the Canadian border.

 With everything you think that would imply for U.S. food production.
 Amber waves of grain?
 That’ll be just another obsolete concept.